 Here are just a few of the finest restaurants in Athens near the UGA campus.

 (Note: the hardest part of putting this list together is that, if I were truly listing my favorite restaurants in Athens, I would have included dozens of additional places.
-I’m sure I left off several of your favorite places and I’m fully expecting to get berated for each one, but please keep in mind that this list is a living and breathing document and I plan to continue adding to and refining it over time.
+I’m sure I left off several of your favorite places and I’m fully expecting to get berated for each one, but please keep in mind that this list is a living and breathing document and I plan to continue adding to and refining it over time, having first published it on February 1, 2022 and last updated it March 1, 2023.
 Go Dawgs!)

 Mama’s Boy is hands down the most popular and Instagrammed brunch spot in Athens.
 For most returning alumni, it’s likely on their shortlist of places to hit on their weekend visit.